suhlig/HDM-Haushaltsbuch/README.markdown

 1. Add a 'turtle'-sized ElephantSQL service instance
 1. Run on Server => Bluemix (the database tables will be auto-created)

-Addiional information about the Eclipse tools is available at the Bluemix [https://console.ng.bluemix.net/docs/manageapps/eclipsetools/eclipsetools.html](documentation) site.
+Additional Information about the Eclipse tools is available at the Bluemix [documentation](https://console.ng.bluemix.net/docs/manageapps/eclipsetools/eclipsetools.html) site.

 ## Exercises